pentestfactory/Invoke-DCSync/README.md

 # Invoke-DCSync
 PowerShell script to DCSync NT-Hashes from an Active Directory Domain Controller (DC) via Mimikatz.

-Output format is split into 4 files:
-- raw mimikatz log
-- hashes only
-- users only
-- tuple list of user and hash for cracking

 ## General Preparation

 1. Connect to the internal AD network via VPN or directly, if on-site.